-6.1.2 Contribute to the development of a Smart Cities Strategy.
+6.1.2 Implement the Redlands Coast Smart and Connected Cities Strategy.

-- a) Develop a Smart Cities Strategy. - b) Collaborate with industry stakeholders through the Advancing Regional Innovation Program to identify opportunities for infrastructure that can support Smart Cities initiatives.
+- Finalise and commence implementation of the Redlands Coast Smart and Connected Cities Strategy. - b) Collaborate with industry stakeholders to identify opportunities for infrastructure to support smart cities initiatives.

-6.2 Redland City deliver events, activities and performances that bring economic and social benefits to the community.
+6.2 Redland City delivers events, activities and performances that bring economic and social benefits to the community.

-6.2.1 Implement actions in the Redland City Events Strategy and Action Plan 2017-2022.
+6.2.1 Deliver actions in the Redland City Events Strategy and Action Plan 2017-2022.